Peter-Ebert/Valli-Encoding/README.md

 I have more ideas I'd like to explore, but I quit my job to work on this and have spent the funds I put aside.
 I'm grateful and lucky to have had the chance to set aside time to work on this and never intended to make money off it, so any donations would encourage further research or improvements.

 ## Some Parting Thoughts
-This approach for encoding is admittedly is not very practical, given it's factorial / polynomial nature and the fact encoding requires changing every bit along the entire length of the compressed value (bad for cpu caches), but it is fun to think about how this the absolute smallest we can possibly get for random symbol locations and with relatively simple math.
-There are more ways to speed up the processing but I've left that out for now since it also makes the code harder to read.
+This approach for encoding is admittedly is not very practical given it's factorial / polynomial nature and the fact encoding requires changing every bit along the entire length of the compressed value (bad once outside of cpu caches).
+Memory and storage are ample these days so the few bytes it saves may not be worth it.

-The dataset I originally set out to compress was bit sets from hash values (e.g. probablistic counts, bloom filters), so it may have some applications there since those datasets don't normally compress very well.
-Memory and storage are ample these days so the few bytes it saves may not seem significant, but it's worth noting that even a 1 bit reduction means we've reduced the number of possible values in half.
+However, I would still assert that mathematically it is interesting.
+The encoding is optimal in that the encoded data will not exceed the size of the number of permutations.
+I am not an expert but afaik this puts it in the same category as only two other encoders: Arithmetic coding and Asymmetric numeral systems (ANS).
+Though we only save a few bytes/bits compared to a fast encoder with a static frequency table, it's worth noting mathematically that a one bit reduction means we've reduced the number of encodable values in half.
+The dataset that originally interested me in compression was bit sets generated from hash values (e.g. probabilistic counts, bloom filters), so it may have some applications there since those datasets don't normally compress very well.

+#### Addition is All you Need
+Though you could boil down many different operations like multiplication into addition with loops, the binomials that make up the encoding are deeply related to repeated addition as they make up pascal's triangle.
+Likewise, those binomials are then added together to produce an encoding for a single symbol.
+This seems somewhat unique, as in ANS's math the state itself is divided and multiplied to create the next state.
+Therefore, it is possible to implement this entire encoding using addition almost exclusively.

 #### Parallelizable
 Another noteworthy feature is this algorithm can be parallelized per unique symbol, as far as I know no other compression algorithm is parallelizable without sacrificing the compression ratio (not counting large lookup tables which can compress multiple symbols at once, which are still sequential in nature).
 We could also consider not combining individual symbol encodings (binomial sums) together, instead storing each unique symbol separately, as combining only saves <1 bit per unique symbol and combining uses expensive large number multiplication.

 #### Next
-I have more ideas, but have run out of time and resources and figured it was best to share the idea to see if it was new.
+I have more ideas, especially around optimization, but have run out of time and resources and figured it was best to share the idea first to see if it was new.
 If there's more interest or support I might get to those ideas.
 For now I hope you enjoyed this as much as I did making it.